-The IRS Volunteer Income Tax Assistance (VITA) Program offers free tax help to people who earn less than $49,000.
+The IRS Volunteer Income Tax Assistance (VITA) Program offers free tax help generally to people who earn $50,000 and less.
 The Tax Counseling for the Elderly (TCE) Program offers free tax help to taxpayers who are 60 and older.

 Today, partners and local officials will be hosting news conferences or issuing news releases nationwide to highlight the Earned Income Tax Credit (EITC) and their free tax preparation programs.
 The EITC is one of the federal government’s largest benefit programs for working families and individuals.
 But taxpayers must file a tax return, even if they do not have a filing requirement, and specifically claim the credit to get the benefit.

 Taxpayers need to present the following items to have their returns prepared:

 - Photo identification

 - Valid Social Security cards for the taxpayer, spouse and dependents